Sosa v. Alvarez-Machain: Decision

 On June 29, 2004, the Supreme Court unanimously voted in favor of Sosa and reversed the lower court.
 On the Alien Tort Statute claim, the Court unanimously ruled that it did not create a separate ground of suit for violations of the law of nations.
 Instead, it was intended only to give courts jurisdiction over violations accepted by the civilized world and defined with specificity comparable to the features of the 18th-century paradigms (piracy, ambassadors, and safe conduct).
 Because Alvarez-Machain's claim did not fall into one of the traditional categories, it was not permitted.

 On the FTCA claim, the Court ruled that the arrest had taken place outside the United States and so was exempted from the Act.
 The Court rejected Alvarez-Machain's argument that the exemption should not apply because the arrest had been planned in the United States.

-Alien Tort Statute

-The ATS permits an alien plaintiff to file a tort claim against any person over whom the United States has personal jurisdiction, regardless of whether the defendant is a U.S. citizen or a foreign national... and regardless of whether the alleged tort took place within or outside the territory of the United States.
-That said, the ATS does not prescribe substantive law: it does not require federal courts to recognize any tort that infringes on individual rights provided by international law.
-Instead, the ATS is a jurisdictional statute, which means that the set of justiciable torts is limited to those defined as prohibited norms under either the law of nations or treaties adopted by the United States.
-An important note is that the law of nations covers only a subset of international law, more specifically the core set of norms universally binding on world States.
-Sosa did not sweep every kind of international law under the reach of the ATS, nor did it rule on which U.S. treaties are justiciable under the statute.
-The majority's discussion of treaties serves only to illuminate which sources courts can look to when determining what constitutes the law of nations, as the fact pattern of the case concerns only the latter.
-Another point of note is that Sosa only addresses suits between natural persons; claims where plaintiffs and/or defendants are entities (e.g., corporations, governments, etc.) are not part of the Court's holding.
-Finally, the Court does not address the asymmetry of rights, whereby alien plaintiffs enjoy a right under the ATS (i.e., federal rather than state jurisdiction over tort damages of any amount) that U.S. citizens do not.

-With the above considerations in mind, the Court established a flexible framework for determining which torts constitute causes of action under the ATS.
-Four key principles underpin the framework: universality, obligatory nature, specificity, and prudential considerations.